Christopher MacLehose: Career

 He then set up the MacLehose Press, whose motto is "Read the World", as "an independently minded imprint" of Quercus Books (itself founded in 2004).
 The first titles were published in January 2008, and among these was the best-selling psychological thriller The Girl with the Dragon Tattoo by Swedish author Stieg Larsson.
 Other international authors published by MacLehose Press include Bernardo Atxaga, Dulce Maria Cardoso, Philippe Claudel, Otto de Kat, Maylis de Kerangal, Virginie Despentes, Joël Dicker, Sophie Divry, Per Olov Enquist, Roy Jacobsen, Jaan Kross, Andrey Kurkov, David Lagercrantz, Pierre Lemaitre, Élmer Mendoza, Patrick Modiano, Marie NDiaye, Daniel Pennac, Lydie Salvayre, Żanna Słoniowska, and Valerio Varesi.
 On 30 October 2020, MacLehose Press announced that MacLehose had chosen to leave the imprint.
 Associate publisher Katharina Bielenberg took over as publisher.

 In March 2021, it was announced that MacLehose would be leading a new imprint at the Welbeck Publishing Group called Mountain Leopard Press, with a focus on literary work and translated literature, the launch title being Evelio Rosero's Stranger to the Moon, translated by Victor Meadowcroft and Anne McLean.
+In December 2022 the Mountain Leopard list was sold by Welback to Hachette.

+In January 2024, it was announced that MacLehose would be launching Open Borders Press, the first imprint of Orenda Books, with Andrey Kurkov's Our Daily War as the imprint's first title.

 With "a reputation as a master at finding foreign fiction by writers such as Henning Mankell and Haruki Murakami and turning them into English language hits", MacLehose has said: "When I first came into publishing, there was André Deutsch, Fredric Warburg, Ernest Hecht, Manya Harari, George Weidenfeld – a generation of multilingual people who came to England bringing the assumption that books that had to be translated were no different....
 You simply published the best you could find and if you had to translate them, you just got on with it."

 Awards and honours

 In 2006, MacLehose received the London Book Fair Lifetime Achievement Award for International Publishing.

 He was appointed a Commander of the Order of the British Empire (CBE) for services to the publishing industry in the 2011 New Year Honours.

 In 2016, MacLehose was awarded the Benson Medal by the Royal Society of Literature (RSL).
 He was elected an honorary Fellow of the RSL in 2021.

-MacLehose received Estonia's Order of the Cross of Terra Mariana, IV Class in 2023.
+MacLehose received Estonia's Order of the Cross of Terra Mariana, IV Class, in 2023.